-If you are unsure what to do, you can contact your doctor.
+If you are unsure what to do about tick removal, you can contact your doctor.
 The doctor may use liquid nitrogen to freeze the tick or use fine-tipped tweezers to remove it, or both.
 When the doctor uses fine-tipped tweezers, they will gently take hold of the tick as close to the skin as possible.
 They will then gently pull the tick straight up and out using a slow and steady motion so as not to crush or squeeze the tick.
 Once the tick has been removed, the doctor normally cleans the area with an antiseptic or soap and water.

 Tick larvae or nymphs

 For small tick larvae or nymphs, the experts recommend applying insecticide cream containing permethrin (e.g. Lyclear) to kill the larval or nymph stage ticks.
 These creams are available from the chemist – they are normally used for scabies.
 Permethrin is highly toxic to cats, so take care using it if you have a cat.

 It is not uncommon for the tick’s mouthparts to break off, with some part of them being left behind in the skin.
 However, the saliva glands that hold the tick’s toxin and potential allergens (substances that can cause an allergic reaction) are actually located in the body of the tick, so the mouthparts on their own are not dangerous.
 The mouthparts usually come out on their own with natural skin shedding.

 What not to do